---

 ```python

-class BuilderDepositRequest(object):
+class BuilderDepositRequest(Container):

 pubkey: Bytes48